benterova/benterova/content/experience/index.md

   - Develop and maintain client websites and web applications.
   - Develop and maintain client email campaigns and basic marketing automation.
   - Develop and maintain client social media presence and content.
-  - On some occasions, provide on-premisis support for hardware and networking issues.
+  - On some occasions, provide on-premises support for hardware and networking issues.
 - **Tech Stack:** WordPress, SquareSpace, JavaScript, PHP

 ### Fly Consulting, Brighton, MI — Web Developer